Link

 Can extracted text be used as input for AI or LLM workflows?

 Yes.
-JPedal can output extracted text as plain text, XML, JSON, and several other formats, which can be passed directly to AI processing pipelines.
+JPedal can output extracted text as plain text, Markdown, XML, JSON, and several other formats, which can be passed directly to AI processing pipelines.
 See Extract structured content for output format options.